Packets & samples

 The VideoFrame returned by this method must be closed separately from the video sample.

 It's also common to draw video samples to a <canvas> element or an OffscreenCanvas.
-For this, you can use the following method:
+For this, you can use the following methods:

 draw(